-From an appreciation for things that bounce to a love of explosions — the bigger the better — guys have plenty in common.
+From an appreciation for football and hockey to a love of explosions—the bigger, the better—some guys have plenty in common.
 But millions of Canadian men share something else that’s a lot less fun: lower back pain.
-Four out of five of us suffer from it at some point in our lives, with severe back pain flaring up most often in guys between the ages of 30 and 50.
+Four out of five men suffer from it at some point in their lives, with severe back pain flaring up most often in guys between the ages of 30 and 50.

-That’s why we’ve got your back — pun intended — with five simple stretches that ease the muscle and ligament stress that often causes back pain.
+I have your back though—pun intended—with five simple stretches that will ease muscle and ligament stress which often causes back pain.
 You can do these lower back pain stretches every day before bed or as a part of your morning routine.
-Let’s break each stretch down step-by-step:

 Cat-cow stretch (yes, the cat-cow stretch)

-Step 1: Get down on your hands and knees with your knees hip-width apart.
+Step 1: Get down on your hands and knees and place your knees hip-width apart.

 Step 2: Arch your back by pulling your belly button up toward your spine, letting your head drop forward while gently exhaling.
 This is the “cat” part of the stretch.
 If you’d rather be a tiger, go for it!